-Water quality in Sourdock, upper Ikalukrok, East Fork Ikalukrok, Grayling Junior, and Sled creeks is of a higher quality (e.g., lower metals, neutral pH).
+During 2002-2004 baseline sampling, water quality in Sourdock, upper Ikalukrok, East Fork Ikalukrok, Grayling Junior, and Sled creeks was of a higher quality (e.g., lower metals, neutral pH).
 Juvenile Dolly Varden and Arctic grayling were present in Competition Creek and juvenile Dolly Varden were present in Sourdock Creek.
-Arctic grayling, slimy sculpin, and Dolly Varden were found in East Fork Ikalukrok Creek and in Ikalukrok Creek downstream of its confluence with the East Fork.
-Grayling Junior Creek contains Arctic grayling, slimy sculpin, and juvenile Dolly Varden, and in some years large numbers (about 300) of Arctic grayling may be found at the confluence of Grayling Junior Creek and Ikalukrok Creek.
+Arctic grayling and Dolly Varden were found in East Fork Ikalukrok Creek and in Ikalukrok Creek downstream of its confluence with the East Fork.
+Grayling Junior Creek contains Arctic grayling, slimy sculpin, and juvenile Dolly Varden, and in some years large numbers (about 300) of Arctic grayling may be found at the confluence of Grayling Junior and Ikalukrok creeks.
 Sourdock Creek, a tributary to Competition Creek, supports rearing Dolly Varden.
-Sled Creek does not support fish and the absence of fish in Sled Creek is likely due to the fact that the stream goes subsurface during the ice-free season before entering Ikalukrok Creek.
+Sled Creek does not support fish and the absence of fish in Sled Creek is likely due to the stream going subsurface during the ice-free season before entering Ikalukrok Creek.

 Measurements of periphyton standing crop, aquatic invertebrates, and fish distribution also vary among the sample sites.
-Periphyton as measured by chlorophyll-a was highest in Sled, Volcano, and East Fork Ikalukrok creeks ($\geq 1.5 \text{ mg/m}^2$), while aquatic invertebrate densities were highest in Sled and Volcano (≥ 10 invertebrates/m3).
-The highest fish use in 2018 was in Lower Competition Creek, although catches were lower than most previous sample years.
+During 2019, periphyton as measured by chlorophyll-a was highest in Sled, Volcano, and Sourdock creeks ($\geq 2.1 \text{ mg/m}^2$), while aquatic invertebrate densities were highest (≥ 20 invertebrates/m3) in upper and lower Ikalukrok creek (Stations 206 and 207).
+The highest fish use in 2019 was in Lower Competition Creek.